International stocks fall as tensions escalate in Ukraine | Economy

 The Russian currency also depreciated on Tuesday.
 At 4 am, the ruble was quoted at 90.58 per euro and 80.12 per dollar, very close to the record set on January 26, when it reached 90.8 per euro and 80.4 per dollar. .

+European stocks operate with small variations, but at the opening they reached 7-month lows.

-European stocks opened lower, hitting 7-month lows.
-The pan-European STOXX 600 index was down 1.7% at 8:10 am.
-The benchmark index lost nearly 10% from its all-time high in early January.
+The pan-European STOXX 600 index fell as much as 1.9% in early trading, more than 10% off its all-time high.

-The German DAX index, seen as the most vulnerable compared to other regional indices due to the country’s heavy reliance on Russian gas supplies and a lack of energy companies in the index, was the hardest hit, falling 2.2%.
+The DAX, a German index seen as more vulnerable than its regional peers due to the country’s heavy dependence on Russian gas supplies and a lack of energy companies listed on the index, was hit hardest.